go-standard/project-layout/README.md

 ## why does this matter?

 Import cycles are not allowed by the Go compiler[^2].
-By creating too many packages you can easily put yourself into a situation where you need to shuffle things around just to prevent a cycle.
+By creating too many packages you can easily put yourself into a situation where you need to shuffle things around just to prevent a cycle[^3].

 ## See also